 Regular Term Fees.
-For Michigan residents the fee currently is \$1,172 for each term; for non-residents, \$2,518 for each term.
-These fees entitle the student to the privileges of the Michigan Union and Michigan League.
+For Michigan residents the fees currently are \$1,457.40 for each term; for non-residents, \$3,045.40 for each term.
+These fees entitle the student to the privileges of the Michigan Union and Michigan League and include registration, health service, and student government fees of \$71.40.
 All fees are payable in accordance with regulations established by the Vice-President and Chief Financial Officer, providing only that said regulations may not defer payment of these fees beyond the end of the term in which they are assessed.
 Fees are payable prior to registration, at registration, or in installments during the term.
 The number and dates of the installments will be specified in advance for each term.

 A program of study involving nine hours or less is considered a reduced program in the Law School, for which there is a special schedule of reduced fees.
-A Michigan resident who elects a reduced program will pay \$118 for each hour elected.
-Non-residents pay \$252 for each hour elected.
+A Michigan resident who elects a reduced program will pay \$139 for each hour elected.
+Non-residents pay \$298 for each hour elected.
+Additional registration, health service, and student government fees of \$71.40 are assessed of each student, each term.